 (1) In this regulation —

-“Breed Society mark”, in relation to an ostrich, means the mark registered by a Breed Society as the mark of the proprietor of the ostrich.
+Breed Society mark, in relation to an ostrich, means the mark registered by a Breed Society as the mark of the proprietor of the ostrich.

 (2) An ostrich that is 6 months or over or is one metre high or over must be marked by means of a neck tag or a metal or plastic leg band.